readium/readium-css/docs/CSS19-api.md

 Dummy CSS variable: `--USER__fontOverride`

+Override class: None.
 This flag is required to change the `font-family` user setting.

 * * *